 The Mission of Disability Services is to lead the Campus Community in the creation of an inclusive learning and working environment; and facilitate access, discourse, and involvement through innovative services, programs, and partnerships.
 Students should contact Disability Services as soon as possible before the first day of class for which accommodations are needed.
 Students seeking assistance must provide recent documentation which includes relevant medical, psychological, educational and/or emotional diagnostic tests or evaluations that verify the need for accommodation.
 Students will need to meet with Disability Services to complete an accommodation plan each semester.
-For more information, please contact the Coordinator for Disability Services in the Counseling office, room 103 in Student Services Center on the main campus, (704) 878-3242.
-Disability Services provides reasonable academic accommodations to students with a documented disability under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1972.
+For more information, please contact the Coordinator for Disability Services in the Advising Department in Student Services Center on the Statesville campus, (704) 878-3242.
+Disability Services provides reasonable academic accommodations to students with a documented disability under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.

-Mitchell Community College 2016 Performance Measures North Carolina Community College System
+Mitchell Community College 2017 Performance Measures North Carolina Community College System

-Success rate of developmental students in subsequent college-level English courses
+Success rate of students in college-level English courses

-- State Average: 48.4%Mitchell Outcome: 44.6% - Success rate of developmental students in subsequent college-level Math courses - State Average: 27.6%Mitchell Outcome: 27.5% - First Year Progression - State Average: 67.6%Mitchell Outcome: 71.1% - Curriculum Completion Rate - State Average: 43.7%Mitchell Outcome: 47.1% - Licensure Pass Rate - State Average: 84.4%Mitchell Outcome: 83.1% - Transfer Student Performance: - State Average: 82.4%Mitchell Outcome: 80.7%
+State Average: 48.4%Mitchell Outcome: 44.6%

+Success rate of students in college-level Math courses

+State Average: 27.6%Mitchell Outcome: 27.5%

+First Year Progression

+• State Average: 67.6%

+Mitchell Outcome: 71.1%

+Curriculum Completion Rate

+• State Average: 43.7%

+Mitchell Outcome: 47.1%

+Licensure Pass Rate

+State Average: 82%Mitchell Outcome: 78.9%

+Transfer Student Performance:• State Average: 82.4%

+State Average: 82.4%Mitchell Outcome: 80.7%